Deadlines & Pricing

 **Extended deadline is only available for Canadian productions of any length and premiere status, and for international feature length films (66+ min) that are submitting as a world premiere.

 Please note that HST taxes (13%) are not included in the above fees.
-All deadlines are postmark deadlines.
+All amounts are in CAD.

-- must be at minimum Toronto premieres (i.e. cannot have been screened publicly in Toronto prior to the 2017 Festival, including broadcast versions of any length)
+- features and mid-length films must be at minimum Ontario premieres (i.e. cannot have been screened publicly in Ontario prior to the 2022 Festival, including broadcast versions of any length or in any language)

-- must not be available online in any form (this includes DVDs for purchase in any region).
-Not applicable for short film submissions.
+- features and mid-lengths must not be available online in any form, for any period of time, to Ontario, Canada (this includes DVDs for purchase or VOD of any length or language) - not applicable for short film submissions

 - must be in English, subtitled in English or English versioned (non-English language films may be submitted with an English transcript; however, if selected for Hot Docs, it must be subtitled or dubbed into English at the applicant’s expense)